A2Amir/Traffic_Sign_Classifier/README.md

     Number of testing examples : 12630
     Number of validation examples : 4410
     Image shape is: (32 32, 3)
-    Number of classes labels : 43
+    Number of the label class : 43

 After the summary section I read and printed the segmentation.csv file with help of the panadas library.